A ONCE IN A LIFETIME OPPORTUNITY

-August Wilson is an award-winning playwright whose work examined a century of the African-American experience.
-In our third year, the August Wilson Red Door Project is again bringing the nationally-recognized August Wilson Monologue Competition to Portland.
-The program offers our city’s high school students the opportunity to connect with their authentic voices and discover their leadership potential through artistic expression, work with professionals in the Portland theatre community beyond, in hopes of competing for scholarships at the National Finals in New York City in May 2017.
+August Wilson is an award-winning playwright whose work examines a century of the African-American experience.
+This program offers students the opportunity to connect with their authentic voices, discover their leadership potential through artistic expression, and work with professionals in the Portland theatre community and beyond.
+They will compete for cash prizes and scholarships at both the Regional Finals in Portland and the National Finals in New York City.

-The over-arching theme for the Red Door’s involvement with the Monologue Competition is to give students a chance to do something they never thought they could do — from start to finish!
-We will provide them with tools necessary to completely follow-through on a project from beginning to end, holding them accountable for their commitments, and giving them responsibility and ownership over their own success.
-Tools which will extend far beyond the AWMC into all aspects of their lives.
+The AWMC gives students a chance to do things they never thought they could do.
+We provide them with the tools necessary to follow through on a project from beginning to end, while holding them accountable for their commitments, and giving them responsibility and ownership over their own successes.
+These tools will extend far beyond the AWMC into all aspects of your students’ lives.

 “I cannot express enough how thankful and honored I am to have been a part of this competition.
 It has taught me to reach out and grasp new forms of learning, and new plays.
 August Wilson is now one of my biggest inspirations and this competition introduced me to his work.
 I very much wish that I could participate next year.
 If I could, I would repeat my senior year just to do this competition again.
 You are all such a supportive and amazing group of people and I can’t thank you enough!”